playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 }
 ```

-PostAction does a couple of different things here.
-The first thing it does is to log the request as it comes in with a custom marker, to allow for triggering and filtering log statements.
-Next, it pulls out the localized Messages for the request, and adds that to a PostRequest instance, and runs the function, returning a Future[Result].
+`PostAction` does a couple of different things here.
+The first thing it does is to log the request as it comes in.
+Next, it pulls out the localized `Messages` for the request, and adds that to a `PostRequest` , and runs the function, returning a `Future[Result]`.

 When the future completes, we map the result so we can replace it with a slightly different result.
-We compare the result's method against HttpVerbs, and if it's a GET or HEAD, we append a Cache-Control header with a max-age directive.
-We need an ExecutionContext for future.map operations, so we pass in the default execution context implicitly at the top of the class.
+We compare the result's method against `HttpVerbs`, and if it's a GET or HEAD, we append a Cache-Control header with a max-age directive.
+We need an `ExecutionContext` for `future.map` operations, so we pass in the default execution context implicitly at the top of the class.

-Now that we have a PostRequest, we can call "request.messages" explicitly from any action in the controller, for free, and we can append information to the result after the user action has been completed.
+Now that we have a `PostRequest`, we can call "request.messages" explicitly from any action in the controller, for free, and we can append information to the result after the user action has been completed.

 ## Converting resources with PostResourceHandler

-The PostResourceHandler is responsible for converting backend data from a repository into a PostResource.
-We won't go into detail on the PostRepository details for now, only that it returns data in an backend-centric state.
+The `PostResourceHandler` is responsible for converting backend data from a repository into a `PostResource`.
+We won't go into detail on the `PostRepository` details for now, only that it returns data in an backend-centric state.

 A REST resource has information that a backend repository does not -- it knows about the operations available on the resource, and contains URI information that a single backend may not have.
-As such, we want to be able to change the representation that we use internally without changing the resource that we expose publically.
+As such, we want to be able to change the representation that we use internally without changing the resource that we expose publicly.

 ```scala
 class PostResourceHandler @Inject()(routerProvider: Provider[PostRouter],